Freeseer/freeseer/README.txt

+TEST TEST TEST
 Freeseer is a video capture program capable of capturing desktop or vga input and mixing it with audio to create a video.
-It is optimized for capturing presentations and demonstrations.
+It is optimized for capturing presentations and demonstrations at conferences.

 Freeseer is written in Python, and uses Qt4 for its GUI.
 It also uses Gstreamer for video/audio processing.